 Many young adults who have grown up in out of home care need extra assistance, especially if they do not have the support of their carers or family.

 It takes time and effort to successfully manage the many challenges of living independently.

 If you are between the age of 18 – 24 years and have been in care for two years or more from the age of 14 years, you can apply for financial assistance through the After Care Support Program.

 - Develop and maintain relationships with family members

 The maximum amount is $2,500 per year.

-To apply contact the After Care Support Program on:
+Contact the After Care Support Program